Factbox: EU response plans on migration crisis

 LEGAL MIGRATION

-(Additional reporting by Francesco Guarascio and Philip Blenkinsop; Reporting by Alastair Macdonald; Editing by Alison Williams)
+(Additional reporting by Francesco Guarascio; Reporting by Alastair Macdonald; Editing by Alison Williams)